 Step 4: Click "Done" after the operation completes.

 If First Aid fails to repair the WD external hard drive, your disk might be seriously corrupted.
 You will have to reformat the WD My passport to make it not read-only.

 Solution 2: Reformat the WD My Passport on Mac

 Reformatting the corrupted disk is the ultimate solution for fixing the read-only WD My Passport drive.
 Follow the steps below to know how to make the WD My Passport compatible with Mac and PC.

-Step 1: Make sure you have a copy of your important files on WD My Passport hard drive, or recover data from the external hard drive with iBoysoft Mac Data Recovery.
+Step 1: Make sure you have a copy of your important files on WD My Passport hard drive, or recover lost data from the external hard drive with iBoysoft Mac Data Recovery.

 Step 2: Go to Finder > Applications > Utilities > Disk Utility.

 Step 3: Click on the WD My Passport drive at the left sidebar.

 Step 4: Check Click "Erase" on the top of the Disk Utility window.

 Step 6: Choose FAT or exFAT as format for convenience because either of them is compatible with both Windows and macOS.
 Of course, you can choose another file system that best meets your needs.